top of page

 History

 Nos.
 2407-2411 have typical flat-fronts and simple ornamentation, but are distinguished by wide stone lintels accenting the windows and corbelled brick that decorates the dentilled cornices.
 They are two-stories high and three-bays wide with a flat façade.
 They are brick in a Flemish bond pattern.
+This row was designed in 1909 by A.H.
+Beers for builder Simon Oppenheimer.

 Resident/Owner

-1920 - Virginia Davis, laundress/ William J. government employee and Raymond Davis, age 7, b.
+1920 - Virginia Davis, laundress/ William J. government employee, and Raymond Davis, age 7, b.
 1913, DC

 1958 - 1963 (+) Elizabeth Harter